dinhlenguyen/trustsoft-internship/README.md

 - **Metric:** `CPUUtilization`
 - **Statistic:** `Average`
 - **Treat missing data:** `notBreaching`
+- **Notification:** SNS topic `alarms-internship-dinh` will send emails to the configured subscribers

 >  These alarms are configured with a **low threshold (10%)** to help verify functionality.
 In production, increase the threshold as appropriate (e.g. 70%).

+## 🖥️ EC2 Access via Systems Manager Session Manager

+Since the EC2 instances are deployed into private subnets with no public IP and no SSH ports open, access is provided securely through **AWS Systems Manager Session Manager**.

 ### How to Connect